EU watchdog sees failings in sovereign debt ratings process

-LONDON The "Big Three" agencies that rate European Union government debt could be fined after failing to fix poor practices from the past, the sector's regulator said on Monday.
+LONDON The "Big Three" credit rating agencies that score European Union government debt could be fined after failing to fix poor practices from the past, the sector's regulator said on Monday.

-Credit ratings are a key part of the financial system, helping investors assess the likelihood that they will recoup their money.
-But the financial crisis led to unease that the market is relying too heavily upon them.
+Credit ratings are a key part of the financial system because investors use them to judge how likely they are to get their money back.
+But the financial crisis led to unease that the market is relying on them too much.

-The European Securities and Markets Authority (ESMA) on Monday published results of an investigation into how Moody's (MCO.N), Standard & Poor's MHFI.N and Fitch (LBCP.PA) compiled ratings on sovereign bonds between February and October this year.
+The European Securities and Markets Authority (ESMA) published on Monday results of its investigation into how Moody's (MCO.N), Standard & Poor's MHFI.N and Fitch (LBCP.PA) compiled ratings on sovereign bonds between February and October this year.

-ESMA is the EU agency responsible for authorising and supervising rating agencies in EU countries, some of which have objected strongly to their ratings by agencies.

-In its report, ESMA criticised delays in the publication of rating changes and poor confidentiality controls at the agencies.
+It criticised delays in the publication of ratings changes and poor confidentiality controls at the agencies.

 Sovereign ratings became politically charged at the height of the euro zone crisis when S&P infuriated Greece in 2011 by cutting the rating of its debt while the country's EU bailout was being renegotiated.